scraperwiki/dumptruck/README.txt

     dt.insert({"firstname": "Thomas", "lastname": "Levine"})

 #### Different tables
 By default, that saves to the table `dumptruck`.
-You can specify different table;
+You can specify a different table;
 this saves to the table `diesel-engineers`.

     dt.insert({"firstname": "Thomas", "lastname": "Levine"}, "diesel-engineers")